endy128/tetris2/README.md

 I chose to represent the board in a 2d array and then render the game by the `_draw` function.

+Everything is created and rendered in GD Script code, I didn't use the Godot GUI for anything unless necessary.

+I also created two very simple music tracks using [MilkeyTracker](https://milkytracker.org/) which is a modern Mod tracker, like those used in the 90's for game music, the demo scene and some raves (I'd imagine).
+Find loads of other (much better) mods on [modland.com](https://modland.com/)

 ![screenshot](./screenshot.png)

 ## TODO: